|Minerals: Critical Micronutrients|

 |Sunflower oil, 1 tablespoon||5.6|

 |Spinach, raw, 1 cup||0.6|

-No major disease states have been found to be associated with vitamin E deficiency due to adequate levels in the average American diet.
-The major symptom of vitamin E deficiency in humans is an increase in red blood cell fragility.
+Due to adequate vitamin E intake in the average American diet, no major deficiency syndromes are common.
+However, conditions that result from vitamin E deficiency are related to disturbances in nerve cell membrane lipid homeostasis.
+These conditions include cerebellar ataxias, myopathies, retinopathy, loss of deep tendon reflexes, and dysarthria (speech problem associated with difficulty articulating due to defects in the motor component of speech).
+Another major symptom of vitamin E deficiency in humans is an increase in red blood cell fragility due to the increased level of erythrocyte membrane lipid peroxidation in the absence of tocopherols.
 Since vitamin E is absorbed from the intestines in chylomicrons, any fat absorption disorder can lead to deficiencies in vitamin E intake.
-Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to defective pancreatic enzyme secretion and function.
-Neurological disorders have been associated with vitamin E deficiencies associated with fat malabsorptive disorders.
-Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to the defective pancreatic eznyme secretion and funciton.
+Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to the defective pancreatic enzyme secretion and function.
 Increased intake of vitamin E is recommended in premature infants fed formulas that are low in the vitamin as well as in persons consuming a diet high in polyunsaturated fatty acids.
 Polyunsaturated fatty acids tend to form free radicals upon exposure to oxygen and this may lead to an increased risk of certain cancers.back to the top